 English has 'yes/no' questions, 'are you kind?' is such a question.
-But some languages don't answer with yes or no, some languages don't even have a real word for yes or no, but only answers like "that's true" or 'confirmed' or 'disagreed'.
+But some languages don't answer with yes or no, some languages don't even have a real word for yes or no, but only use answers like 'that's true', 'confirmed' or 'disagreed'.

 Japanese even has a negative conjugation form for their verbs.